 In both cases, the arglist is optional, as indicated by the square brackets.
-But even the optional arglist has a syntax, the simplified version of which is where name is a name you make up.
+But even the optional arglist has a syntax, the simplified version of which is name [As type]

+where name is a name you make up.
 You can list multiple arguments by separating their names with commas.